Clinical Teaching Associates

 Sessions currently occur on Tuesday or Thursday mornings, but Clinical Teaching Associates should have flexibility in their schedules.

 Yes.
 It is important that Clinical Teaching Associates work with male and female students on their technique and communication skills to ensure they deliver a safe and respectful examination.

 Please let us know immediately.
 Your well-being and privacy is a top priority.
-SMP faculty and students are bound by the Canadian Medical Association Code of Ethics, therefore your information is kept within the strictest of confidence.
+SMP faculty and students are licensed with the College of Physicians and Surgeons of British Columbia and bound by the Professional Standards for the UBC Faculties of Medicine and Dentistry.

 All sessions take place at the Clinical Academic Campus at Kelowna General Hospital.
 Our office is located on the second floor at 2312 Pandosy Street, Kelowna, BC.
 Public parking is available in the parkade directly attached to the Clinical Academic Campus (on Rose Avenue).

 Clinical Teaching Associates will receive a stipend for participating in the exam sessions.
 Financial remuneration is also provided for the training sessions.